 Key takeaways

-There are no independent clinical trial data supporting the brand’s claims so far
+There are no independent clinical trials supporting the brand’s claims so far.

 There’s no shortage of products that promise mind-blowing sex and explosive orgasms.
-One male enhancement supplement is Semenax, which supposedly boosts semen volume and ups the intensity of your orgasms.
+One male enhancement supplement is Semenax, which supposedly boosts semen volume and ups the intensity of your orgasms—at least according to the Semenax reviews online and the manufacturer.

 But does it actually work?
 Can a natural supplement really transform your sex life?
 While Semenax advertises it can, the science so far is lacking.
 Here’s what you need to know.